IDEP-network/IDEP-Docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-:exclamation: :exclamation: ### You need to build your changes before you commit to the repository for the updates to take effect :exclamation: :exclamation:
+:exclamation::exclamation: You need to build your changes before you commit to the repository for the updates to take effect :exclamation::exclamation:

 ## Deployment